slide1

 The blue, oval berries have a flavor that is a tangy blend of raspberry, blueberry, and currant.
 The skins are tender, and the seeds are small and unnoticeable.
 They are ready for harvest early in the season, ripening in most locations at about the same time as strawberries.

-What is haskap used for?
+What are haskaps used for?

 The uses of haskaps are as varied as any other berry: pies & crisps, jams & chutneys, ice cream & smoothies, salads & sauces, wines & liqueurs.

-What is Haskap’s nutritional value?
+What is the nutritional value of haskaps?

 The nutritional value of haskaps is exceptional.
 They are known in Japan as the “berry of long life and good vision.”
 Haskaps are extremely high in antioxidants, surpassing black currants in their powerful array of anthocyanins, polyphenols and bioflavanoids.